 How do I clean my pair of headphones?

 Use a soft cloth with alcohol — specifically, high-concentration isopropyl.
-Gently work the damp cloth across the natural leather or synthetic leather until it comes back clean.
+Gently work the damp cloth across natural or synthetic leather until it comes back clean.

 What are the most comfortable headphones made of?